davidsadovy/data690_fall2022/data690_world_dev/wdx_analysis.md

 Based on the results of our investigation, we may reasonably conclude that a life-long pursuit of knowledge may contribute to a higher quality of life!

 ![](charts/choropleth.png)

+*"Early to bed and early to rise, makes a man healthy, wealthy, and wise."* - Benjamin Franklin